OlyMarco/Behaviourally-based-Synthesis-of-Scene-aware-Footstep-Sound-Demo-/README.md

   While crawling, press *LeftAlt* to do a high jump.

-  If you want to quit the game, just press *Escape*.
+  If you want to quit the game, press *Escape*.

 ## Debugging Keys: